 The ETX metric of a link is the estimated number of transmissions required to successfully send a packet (each packet smaller than MTU) over that link, until an acknowledgement is received.
 The ETX metric is additive, i.e. the ETX metric of a path is the sum of the ETX metrics for each link on this path.

-CIDs 378: The units of measurement for ETX should have much finer granularity.
+CID 378: The units of measurement for ETX should have much finer granularity.

 Insert the following text at the end of the description for ETX in Table 11: